 4- Estate Planning

-Overfunded life insurance can be a key part of your estate plan.
+Overfunded insurance can be a key part of your estate plan.
 The death benefit can be used to transfer wealth to your heirs with less estate tax, helping to ensure that your assets are passed on to the next generation according to your wishes.

 Disadvantages of Overfunding Life Insurance: